 We are an interactive, friendly, collaborative, international, dynamic and well funded research group that nurtures independent thinking and welcomes trying novel, often unconventional ideas.

-Through CIBR, the Koziol Laboratory is associated with the top 2 Universities in China, namely Tsinghua and Peking University, from where our PhD students come from.
+Through CIBR, the Koziol Laboratory is associated with several top Universities in China, from where our PhD students come from.

 We speak English in the laboratory.
 We often collaborate with other scientists, not only locally, but have strong international links, in particular with scientists from the University of Cambridge, UK, and in the US, where the Koziol’s Laboratory Principal Investigator, Magdalena Koziol, carried out her research for several years.